deepsense-ai/seahorse/docs/operations/count_vectorizer.md

 <td><code>min term frequency</code></td>
 <td><code><a href="../parameter_types.html#numeric">Numeric</a></code></td>
 <td>A filter to ignore rare words in a document.
 For each document, terms with
-frequency/count less than the given threshold are ignored.
-If this is an integer >= 1, then this specifies a count (of times the term must appear in the document); if this is a double in [0,1), then this specifies a fraction (out of the document's token count).
+a frequency/count less than the given threshold are ignored.
+If this is an integer >= 1, then this specifies a count (of times the term must appear in the document); if this is a double in [0,1), then it specifies a fraction (out of the document's token count).
-Note that the parameter is only used in transform of CountVectorizerModel and does not affect fitting.</td>
+Note that the parameter is only used in transform of CountVectorizer model and does not affect fitting.</td>
 </tr>